 More gluten free dinner recipes:

 - This baked Gluten Free Buttermilk Oven Fried Chicken has fewer calories than fried chicken

 - You won't believe what you can do with a waffle maker!
 Check out this Crispy Gluten Free Eggplant Parmesan recipe

-- This German Schnitzel With Potato Salad is wonderful with most meals.
+- This gluten free German Schnitzel With Potato Salad is wonderful with most meals.

 Gluten Free Chicken Fried Steak

 - 1 pound cube steaks usually this is 4 slices